Module # 4.4.1.4

 There are two types of references; relative and absolute

-Relative references point to a cell based on directions such as "go right two columns and down two rows" These references point at different locations from the original cell when copied and pasted into a different cell.
-These references look like A2
+references point at different locations from the original cell when copied and pasted into

-Absolute references point to a cell by name.
 These references point to the same cell no matter where they are pasted.
-These references look like $A$2

 =B2+C2+D2